aary/sharp/Channel/README.md

   utilities to send exceptions, see the [`send_exception`](https://goo.gl/Dx8T4U) method

-- Unlike other implementations, this channel implementation does not have the buffer size set at compile time.
+- Unlike other implementations, this implementation does not have the buffer size set at compile time.
 This allows users to control the asynchronoicity of APIs and also allows them to engineer code which is independent of the buffer size into a compiled form.
 Such a design allows users to interoperate with libraries that use channels for synchronization with their own channel instances

 ## Example usage